kirandhurve18/HRMS--Documentation/HRMS-Documentation.md

 ## For that you have to create a account for docker hub

+## while creating a dockerhub-token give full permission of read-write-delete.

 login to the docker hub --

 username - kirand18